dotnet-presentations/build-2025-lab305/4-Platform/README.md

 ## 4. Using Platform Features

 ### Goal
 Detect internet access and display a dialog if offline.
 Implement a custom **IConnectivityService** for both .NET MAUI and Blazor Web app.
-Create a shared razor component that uses this service to display a message to the user and add it to the **Monkey.razor** page.
+Create a shared Razor component that uses this service to display a message to the user and add it to the **Monkeys.razor** page.

 ### Steps
 1. [] **Create the Connectivity Service**